Why do we use certified non-GMO ingredients?

 Better for your body

+Non-GMO crops are free of harsh chemical fertilizers and toxic pesticides, meaning you’ll avoid ingesting them when you’re consuming your favorite foods.
 There’s nothing like biting into a fresh, juicy apple.
-But GMO foods are not always as fresh as they look since they often use chemical preservatives to keep them looking that way.
-When you choose the Non-GMO option, what you see is what you get.
-The more fresh the ingredients the more nutrient-rich they are.
-So choosing Non-GMO means your body is getting peak nutritional value.
+However, GMO foods are not always as fresh as they look since they often use chemical preservatives to keep them looking that way.
+When you choose the organic or non-GMO option, what you see is what you get.
+The fresher the ingredients, the more nutrient-rich they are.
+So choosing non-GMO means your body is getting peak nutritional value.

 Better for the environment